 The Dragon can provide many boosts via the Dragon Skills.
 In this guide we will explain how to develop your dragon and how to benefit from a strong dragon.

-Leveling up your dragon is very important because it unlocks new Dragon Skills, it opens up new Dragon Skill Slots, and it increases the maximum level a dragon skill can be upgraded to.
+Leveling up your dragon is very important because it unlocks new Dragon Skills and it increases the maximum level a dragon skill can be upgraded to.

 You get Dragon EXP via most normal playing activities, but in case this is not going fast enough, there are various ways to buy Dragon EXP with in game credits.

-Two good ways are the Spire Loot store, where you can purchase 80 x 20,000 Dragon EXP items a day for 3700 Crystals per item, and holding a Ceremony in the Spirit Altar for example for 54,000 credits giving you 110 x 100,000 Dragon EXP.
+Two good ways are the Spire Loot store, where you can purchase 80 x 20,000 Dragon EXP items a day for 3700 Crystals per item (so 1.6 million a day), and holding a Ceremony in the Spirit Altar for example for 54,000 credits giving you 110 x 100,000 (11 million) Dragon EXP.

 Dragon Skills can be Enhanced and Upgraded, both improving the effect of the Dragon Skill.
 In this section we explain how to Upgrade a Dragon Skill.
-If you go to the Dragon Skills menu in the Dragon Lair, you see an overview of all your Dragon Skills separated in two categories, Assault and Guardian.
-The general idea is that the Assault Dragon Skills are more directly related to battle, but sometimes the distinction is not so clear, e.g. Dragonskin is an Assault Skill that increases the Defense of Infantry against Bosses and Monsters, while Infantry Backbone II is a Guardian skill that increases the Defense of your Infantry against Cavalry.
+If you go to the Dragon - Dragon Skills menu in the Dragon Lair, you see an overview of all your Dragon Skills.

-When you select one of the Dragon Skills you will open a detail window showing information about the current rank and what is required to upgrade.
-The requirements are a Dragon Level and either Guardian or Assault points (based on the type of Dragon Skills).
-The required points increase for each Dragon Skill Level, while upgrading your Dragon Lair gives a reduction in the points cost.
+When you select one of the Dragon Skills you will open a detail window showing information about the current rank and buttons to Evolve (also referred to as Enhance) and Upgrade.
+The requirements are a Dragon Level and Dragon Skill EXP.
+The required Dragon Skill EXP increase for each Dragon Skill Level, while upgrading your Dragon Lai (and the hero Elyan the White) gives a reduction in the Dragon Skill EXP cost.
 The rewards for the upgrade are an increase in power and an improvement in the boost.
-If you meet the requirements you can upgrade the Dragon Skill by clicking the Upgrade button in the detail window.

 In the Related link below you can find a complete list of the stats for all Dragon Skills.